DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 ![Electrum 16](images/40_electrum_16.png)

 Electrum should detect your hardware wallet and show its name.
 If detected, click Next (otherwise, rescan by clicking Next).
-If using a hardware wallet where the pin and password is entered on the computer (like Trezor), enter the pin and password A:
+If using a hardware wallet where the pin and password is entered on the computer (like Trezor), enter the pin and password A after you've clicked Next:

 ![Electrum 21](images/40_electrum_21.png)